 - Don’t Skip Meals.
 If you get invited to a party that begins at 8pm, eat your usual dinner beforehand unless it’s a dinner party.
 That way, you’re less likely to fill up on canapes and appetizers at the party.

 - Alternate Drinks.
-Have a glass of seltzer for every glass of wine or Champagne.
+Have a glass of seltzer or plain water for every glass of wine or Champagne.
 You’ll not only avoid drinking too much, you’ll also cut calories.

 - Decline the Foods You Don’t Like.
 There’s no need to eat something you dislike to be polite.
 Just don’t make a fuss about skipping the pumpkin cheesecake or fondue in case the person who made it happens to be standing right behind you.